 (See also Overview of Acute Coronary Syndromes.)

-New-onset angina of at least class 3 severity in the Canadian Cardiovascular Society (CCS) classification (see Table: Canadian Cardiovascular Society Classification System of Angina Pectoris)
+New-onset angina of at least class 3 severity in the Canadian Cardiovascular Society (CCS) classification (see table Canadian Cardiovascular Society Classification System for Angina Pectoris)

 Increasing angina, ie, previously diagnosed angina that has become distinctly more frequent, more severe, longer in duration, or lower in threshold (eg, increased by ≥ 1 CCS class or to at least CCS class 3)

-Unstable angina is clinically unstable and often a prelude to MI or arrhythmias or, less commonly, to sudden death.
+Unstable angina is clinically unstable and often a prelude to myocardial infarction or arrhythmias or, less commonly, to sudden death.

 Patients have symptoms of angina pectoris (typically chest pain or discomfort) except that the pain or discomfort of unstable angina usually is more intense, lasts longer, is precipitated by less exertion, occurs spontaneously at rest (as angina decubitus), is progressive (crescendo) in nature, or involves any combination of these features.